 - c.
-In addition, local health departments, NCDEQ, NCDHHS/DPH, and NCDA&CS monitor consumer complaints to determine if there is a trend or problem emerging.
-NCDHHS/DPH, Communicable Disease Branch, in conjunction with state partners, conducts the following tasks: - Surveillance for food borne illnesses and food borne disease outbreaks; - Surveillance for food borne illnesses and food borne disease outbreaks; - Manage the investigation of food borne illness and outbreaks; - Coordinate food borne illness investigations with appropriate food safety officials at the local, state or federal level; - Report cases or outbreaks of food borne illness to the state and CDC.
+In addition, local health departments, NCDHHS/DPH, NCDEQ, and NCDA&CS monitor consumer complaints to determine if there is a trend or problem emerging.
+NCDHHS/DPH, Communicable Disease Branch, in conjunction with state partners, conducts the following tasks: - Surveillance for food borne illnesses and food borne disease outbreaks; - Surveillance for food borne illnesses and food borne disease outbreaks: - Surveillance (human and product) to prevent copycat incidents and to re-establish trust in commodity. - Manage the investigation of food borne illness and outbreaks; - Coordinate food borne illness investigations with appropriate food safety officials at the local, state or federal level; - Report cases or outbreaks of food borne illness to the state and CDC.
 Request CDC assistance, if needed; and, - Through the JIC, provide health and food safety information and guidance to the public.

-11. DISEASE INVESTIGATIONS AND PRODUCT CONTAMINATION INVESTIGATIONS
+10. DISEASE INVESTIGATIONS AND PRODUCT CONTAMINATION INVESTIGATIONS